-Skateboards, Rollerblades, and Scooters
+Skateboards, bikes and Scooters

-Skateboards, rollerblades, and scooters must be dropped off in room D6 before school begins.
-All skateboards, rollerblades or scooters must be walked on school grounds when arriving at or departing from school and must not be in possession of the student during school hours.
-Skateboards, rollerblades, and scooters are allowed on campus at the student's risk.
+All skateboards, bikes or scooters must be walked on school grounds when arriving at or departing from school and must not be in possession of the student during school hours.
+Skateboards, bikes, and scooters are allowed on campus at the student's risk, and items must be secured in the appropriate racks provided by the school using a student-provided-lock.
 The school assumes no responsibility for lost or damaged skateboards, rollerblades, or scooters.
 By law, students riding skateboards, rollerblades or scooters must wear a helmet.